3 Cheap Flights to Kuala Lumpur from Singapore: Scoot, Jetstar & AirAsia

 I had done the research several times when I used these airlines to travel to KL or other parts of Asia in the past.
 Each time, it was cheaper to book the flights from the low-cost airline directly than from the travel comparison websites.
 For international flights from Asia to Europe or vice versa, it was cheaper to get the air ticket from a travel comparison website.

-The airfares are going to increase two to threefold higher if your range of travel dates coincide with the Singapore Public Holiday 2020 or Malaysia Public Holidays and School Holidays 2020 as most people like to go for holidays on these dates.
+The airfares are going to increase two to threefold higher if your range of travel dates coincide with either the Singapore or Malaysia Public Holidays as most people like to go for holidays on these dates.
 Pick a low peak season, fly at odd hours like 6 am or on a weekday will give you some price advantage.

 Some items are pre-ticked for you online which will add to your overall airfare cost if you are not paying enough attention.
 Travel insurance, checked-in baggage, seat allocation, and even membership sign-up are a guilty bunch.
 You have to uncheck items you do not want before paying so as not to pay for them unwittingly.